NextEra Energy, Inc. (NYSE:NEE) Shares Sold by State of Alaska Department of Revenue

-State of Alaska Department of Revenue cut its position in shares of NextEra Energy, Inc. (NYSE:NEE – Free Report) by 4.1% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 240,451 shares of the utilities provider’s stock after selling 10,235 shares during the quarter.
-State of Alaska Department of Revenue’s holdings in NextEra Energy were worth $13,775,000 at the end of the most recent quarter.
+State of Alaska Department of Revenue lowered its holdings in NextEra Energy, Inc. (NYSE:NEE – Free Report) by 4.1% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 240,451 shares of the utilities provider’s stock after selling 10,235 shares during the period.
+State of Alaska Department of Revenue’s holdings in NextEra Energy were worth $13,775,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-United Bank grew its stake in shares of NextEra Energy by 9.8% during the first quarter.
-United Bank now owns 9,966 shares of the utilities provider’s stock valued at $844,000 after acquiring an additional 891 shares in the last quarter.
-LSV Asset Management grew its position in shares of NextEra Energy by 9.2% during the first quarter.
-LSV Asset Management now owns 32,180 shares of the utilities provider’s stock worth $2,726,000 after buying an additional 2,700 shares in the last quarter.
-Brown Brothers Harriman & Co. grew its stake in NextEra Energy by 11.2% in the first quarter.
-Brown Brothers Harriman & Co. now owns 15,731 shares of the utilities provider’s stock worth $1,333,000 after purchasing an additional 1,587 shares in the last quarter.
-Covestor Ltd grew its stake in NextEra Energy by 59.1% in the first quarter.
-Covestor Ltd now owns 878 shares of the utilities provider’s stock worth $74,000 after purchasing an additional 326 shares in the last quarter.
-Finally, Ergoteles LLC acquired a new position in NextEra Energy in the first quarter worth about $793,000.
-76.48% of the stock is currently owned by institutional investors and hedge funds.
+Several other large investors also recently made changes to their positions in NEE.
+Bank Julius Baer & Co.
+Ltd Zurich boosted its holdings in NextEra Energy by 97,599.1% in the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 1,317,196,332 shares of the utilities provider’s stock worth $97,735,968,000 after acquiring an additional 1,315,848,115 shares during the period.
+Geode Capital Management LLC lifted its holdings in NextEra Energy by 4.1% in the 2nd quarter.
+Geode Capital Management LLC now owns 36,670,792 shares of the utilities provider’s stock worth $2,712,616,000 after buying an additional 1,437,501 shares in the last quarter.
+Norges Bank purchased a new position in NextEra Energy in the 4th quarter valued at about $2,774,845,000.
+Moneta Group Investment Advisors LLC grew its stake in shares of NextEra Energy by 66,613.3% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 30,263,816 shares of the utilities provider’s stock valued at $2,530,055,000 after acquiring an additional 30,218,452 shares in the last quarter.
+Finally, Bank of New York Mellon Corp grew its stake in shares of NextEra Energy by 1.6% during the third quarter.
+Bank of New York Mellon Corp now owns 19,626,941 shares of the utilities provider’s stock valued at $1,538,947,000 after acquiring an additional 315,356 shares in the last quarter.
+Institutional investors and hedge funds own 76.48% of the company’s stock.

-A number of equities analysts recently commented on NEE shares.
-TheStreet downgraded NextEra Energy from a “b-” rating to a “c+” rating in a research note on Monday, October 2nd.
-Seaport Res Ptn downgraded shares of NextEra Energy from a “neutral” rating to a “sell” rating in a report on Thursday, November 9th.
-Citigroup initiated coverage on NextEra Energy in a research note on Friday, December 8th.
-They issued a “buy” rating and a $69.00 target price for the company.
-JPMorgan Chase & Co. lifted their target price on NextEra Energy from $65.00 to $67.00 and gave the company an “overweight” rating in a research note on Wednesday, November 29th.
-Finally, Wolfe Research decreased their target price on NextEra Energy from $79.00 to $60.00 and set an “overweight” rating for the company in a research note on Friday, October 20th.
-Two analysts have rated the stock with a sell rating, two have given a hold rating and twelve have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, NextEra Energy has an average rating of “Moderate Buy” and a consensus price target of $73.14.
+Several analysts have recently weighed in on the company.
+Evercore ISI lowered their target price on NextEra Energy from $80.00 to $66.00 and set an “in-line” rating for the company in a research note on Friday, October 20th.
+Guggenheim raised their target price on NextEra Energy from $65.00 to $70.00 and gave the company a “buy” rating in a research note on Wednesday, December 6th.
+TheStreet downgraded shares of NextEra Energy from a “b-” rating to a “c+” rating in a research report on Monday, October 2nd.
+JPMorgan Chase & Co. raised their price target on shares of NextEra Energy from $65.00 to $67.00 and gave the stock an “overweight” rating in a research report on Wednesday, November 29th.
+Finally, Mizuho decreased their price target on shares of NextEra Energy from $91.00 to $65.00 and set a “buy” rating for the company in a research report on Thursday, September 28th.
+Two analysts have rated the stock with a sell rating, two have given a hold rating and twelve have issued a buy rating to the stock.
+According to MarketBeat, NextEra Energy has an average rating of “Moderate Buy” and an average price target of $73.14.

+In other NextEra Energy news, major shareholder Nextera Energy Inc acquired 3,097,524 shares of NextEra Energy stock in a transaction dated Friday, October 6th.
+The stock was acquired at an average cost of $24.21 per share, for a total transaction of $74,991,056.04.
+Following the completion of the transaction, the insider now owns 4,097,524 shares in the company, valued at approximately $99,201,056.04.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In other NextEra Energy news, major shareholder Nextera Energy Inc acquired 3,097,524 shares of NextEra Energy stock in a transaction dated Friday, October 6th.
+The stock was acquired at an average cost of $24.21 per share, for a total transaction of $74,991,056.04.
+Following the completion of the transaction, the insider now owns 4,097,524 shares in the company, valued at approximately $99,201,056.04.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director Nicole S. Arnaboldi acquired 8,500 shares of NextEra Energy stock in a transaction dated Friday, December 8th.
+The shares were acquired at an average price of $59.59 per share, with a total value of $506,515.00.
+Following the completion of the transaction, the director now owns 11,523 shares of the company’s stock, valued at approximately $686,655.57.
+The disclosure for this purchase can be found here.
+Corporate insiders own 0.38% of the company’s stock.

 NextEra Energy Stock Performance

-NextEra Energy (NYSE:NEE – Get Free Report) last posted its quarterly earnings data on Tuesday, October 24th.
-The utilities provider reported $0.94 earnings per share for the quarter, topping the consensus estimate of $0.86 by $0.08.
-The business had revenue of $7.17 billion during the quarter, compared to the consensus estimate of $7.07 billion.
-NextEra Energy had a net margin of 27.82% and a return on equity of 12.15%.
-The company’s quarterly revenue was up 6.7% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.85 earnings per share.
-Sell-side analysts predict that NextEra Energy, Inc. will post 3.12 earnings per share for the current fiscal year.
+NextEra Energy (NYSE:NEE – Get Free Report) last issued its earnings results on Tuesday, October 24th.
+The utilities provider reported $0.94 EPS for the quarter, beating analysts’ consensus estimates of $0.86 by $0.08.
+NextEra Energy had a return on equity of 12.15% and a net margin of 27.82%.
+The company had revenue of $7.17 billion during the quarter, compared to the consensus estimate of $7.07 billion.
+During the same period in the previous year, the firm posted $0.85 earnings per share.
+NextEra Energy’s quarterly revenue was up 6.7% compared to the same quarter last year.
+As a group, analysts anticipate that NextEra Energy, Inc. will post 3.12 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, December 15th.
-Stockholders of record on Friday, November 24th were given a dividend of $0.4675 per share.
-The ex-dividend date was Wednesday, November 22nd.
-This represents a $1.87 dividend on an annualized basis and a dividend yield of 3.13%.
-NextEra Energy’s dividend payout ratio (DPR) is presently 49.47%.
+The company also recently declared a quarterly dividend, which was paid on Friday, December 15th.
+Stockholders of record on Friday, November 24th were issued a dividend of $0.4675 per share.
+This represents a $1.87 annualized dividend and a dividend yield of 3.13%.
+The ex-dividend date of this dividend was Wednesday, November 22nd.
+NextEra Energy’s dividend payout ratio (DPR) is 49.47%.

-In related news, Director Nicole S. Arnaboldi acquired 8,500 shares of the business’s stock in a transaction dated Friday, December 8th.
-The stock was bought at an average price of $59.59 per share, for a total transaction of $506,515.00.
-Following the transaction, the director now owns 11,523 shares of the company’s stock, valued at $686,655.57.
-The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
-In other news, Director Nicole S. Arnaboldi bought 8,500 shares of the company’s stock in a transaction dated Friday, December 8th.
-The shares were acquired at an average cost of $59.59 per share, with a total value of $506,515.00.
-Following the completion of the transaction, the director now directly owns 11,523 shares in the company, valued at approximately $686,655.57.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, major shareholder Nextera Energy Inc purchased 3,097,524 shares of NextEra Energy stock in a transaction that occurred on Friday, October 6th.
-The stock was purchased at an average price of $24.21 per share, with a total value of $74,991,056.04.
-Following the transaction, the insider now owns 4,097,524 shares in the company, valued at approximately $99,201,056.04.
-The disclosure for this purchase can be found here.
-Insiders own 0.38% of the company’s stock.

 NextEra Energy, Inc, through its subsidiaries, generates, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
 The company generates electricity through wind, solar, nuclear, coal, and natural gas facilities.
 It also develops, constructs, and operates long-term contracted assets that consists of clean energy solutions, such as renewable generation facilities, battery storage projects, and electric transmission facilities; sells energy commodities; and owns, develops, constructs, manages and operates electric generation facilities in wholesale energy markets.